RphWbr/visiannot/doc/source/userguide-visiannot.rst

 	)

-From the sub-package **visiannot** we import the class :class:`.ViSiAnnoT`.
-We have a set of 3 synchronized signals (ECG, QRS beat detection and RR series), located in the folder *data*.
-The QRS beat detection and RR series are stored in the same mat file, it is specified in ``signal_dict`` what is their respective key to access them (``"tqrs"`` and ``"rr"``).
-Both of those signals are non regularly sampled, so it is compulsory to set a regularly sampled signal on top (here ``"ecg"``).

-The threshold configuration dictionary ``threshold_dict`` specifies on which signal widget to draw the threshold (keys of the dictionary), the threshold value and its color (values of the dictionary).
-In this example, two thresholds are defined on the ``"RR"`` plot. :numref:`fig-example-threshold` shows this particular plot.
+In this example, two thresholds are defined on the ``"RR"`` widget. :numref:`fig-example-threshold` shows this particular plot.

 .. _fig-example-threshold: